 However, high cone and seed production does not necessarily mean high seed viability since slightly different climatic factors control success of the two processes.
 Overall, the long-term mean annual germination percentage is only around 8% in the forest, and 5% at the treeline, indicating that it takes a white spruce tree quite a bit of energy, and perhaps luck, to successfully reproduce.

-Very few cones were produced in 2015, as the trees recover their energy stores from 2013, one of the highest cone production years in the Rock Creek drainage since 1992 (Figure 4).
-1998 and 2000 remain the highest production years.
-Monitoring of the Rock Creek plots will continue in 2016, adding to one of the longest-term records of white spruce seed production and viability in Alaska.
+The highest cone production years remain 1998 and 2000, with an average of 390 and 251 cones per tree.
+Will 2020 top that?
+Monitoring of the Rock Creek plots will continue in 2020, adding to one of the longest-term records of white spruce seed production and viability in Alaska.

 Roland, CR, Schmidt, J, and J. Johnstone.
 2014.
 Climate sensitivity of reproduction in a mast-seeding boreal conifer across its distributional range from lowland to treeline forests.
 Oecologia 174: 665-677.

 Last updated: June 29, 2020